amberscript/api-docs/source/index.html.md

 }
 ```

-Request for translated subtitles for uploaded file.
+Request for translated subtitles with uploaded file.

 ### HTTP Request